jquast/ucs-detect/docs/intro.rst

 Updating Results
 ----------------

-Results are shared with terminal emulator projects and may become outdated as they improve Unicode support.
+Results are published in HTML and yaml, for use in code generation for publishing "correction tables", and may become outdated as they improve Unicode support.
 Submit a pull request to update YAML data files.

 Re-test an existing terminal::

     $ ucs-detect --rerun data/contour.yaml

-This re-executes with the same parameters, overwriting the existing YAML file.

 Submit results for a new terminal::

-    $ ucs-detect --save-yaml=data/jeffs-own-terminal.yaml --limit-category-time=900
+    $ ucs-detect --save-yaml=data/jeffs-own-terminal.yaml

-The ``--limit-category-time`` argument is used to automatically reduce test size to attempt to complete each category under a reasonable time.
-This automatically adjusts the ``--limit-codepoints-wide-pct`` parameter as low as 1%.
+Commit and make a PR.
 To preview documentation changes, create a *draft pull request*.
 A readthedocs.org build status will appear -- click "Details" for an HTML preview.

 Batch Testing
 -------------